yanlinw/LLM-As-Chatbot/ssw-private-llm.md

 This command will build the environment and run LLM-As-Chatbot in your cloud.
 It will also start the Secure Workspace connector instance along with your private LLM.

-After the private LLM service is fully started, you can use the fully qualified domain name for the private LLM application you just created to access the private LLM.
+Once the private LLM service is fully started, you can use the fully qualified domain name for the private LLM application you created to access the private LLM.
 Meanwhile, you can set up entitlement and conditional access policies for this application.

 ![Private LLM Chatbot](/assets/guimode_preview.gif)